Linux74656/SpaceEngineersLinuxPatches/README.md

 Prerequisites:

 NOTE: Currently this only works for the latest mainline branch of Space Engineers.
-(Version 1.192.102)
+(Version 1.192.102) This will NOT work for the MODSDK build eitther.

 First of all we need to ensure Space Engineers is setup properly:
 	This will assume you already know how to use Winetricks and where your Space Engineers 	install/Prefix is located.